nathanchica/life_event_logger_monorepo/apps/web/README.md

 Visually inspired by Google Keep and conceptually inspired by logging systems used to measure user interaction in apps.

 Built with:
-- create-react-app for bootstrapping a React 18 application
+- Vite for fast builds and development (migrated from Create React App)
 - TypeScript for JS typing
 - React hooks and Context API for state management
 - GraphQL for fetching and persisting data